In Pursuit of Awesomeness

-Our new custom game engine based on Havok Vision engine, does the brunt work of tying it all together.
-Then we have Havok AI for exactly what it implies.
+Then we tied in Havok AI for exactly what it implies.
+Havok Physics for all things dynamics related.
 Sundog’s Silverlining and Triton for all those glorious atmospheric (sky, cloud, light scattering, crepuscular rays etc) and water masses you see in the shots.
-Havok Physics for all things dynamics related, Iggy for our Flash based UI, SpeedTree for vegetation etc. And a bunch of others (e.g. LUA, FMOD) which do various things such as scripting, networking, audio, web etc. Yes – and they all have to work together or else very bad things happen.
+Iggy for our Flash based UI, SpeedTree for vegetation, RakNet (which we switched to from ReplicaNet due to Trinigy’s built-in support for it) for networking etc. And a bunch of others (e.g. LUA, FMOD) which do various things such as scripting, networking, audio, web etc. Yes – and they all have to work together or else very bad things happen.
 Very bad things indeed.

 Tweaking, customization and performance improvements as always, have been touch and go for the most part.
 Heck, we had one specific scene, Gulge (the canyon scene) which would make a grown man weep (Nick, my art director, complained enough, though I’m certain that he wept too) in his cornflakes while waiting for it to load.
 And for a game of this size and which sports such a large seamlessly connected universe, optimization is everything.

 This world of Line Of Defense blog entry, gives a detailed description of how the game world is segmented.